Statement on Intellectual Property

-This draft report on intellectual property, Defending the Freedom to Innovate: Faculty Intellectual Property (IP) Rights After Stanford v.
-Roche, drafted by an ad hoc committee chaired by Cary Nelson, AAUP president from 2006-2012, and was approved for publication by the AAUP’s Committee on Academic Freedom and Tenure.
-After revision as appropriate, the final version of the report will be published in the 2014 issue of the AAUP Bulletin.
-The comment period has closed, and all comments received in that time are being considered.
+The report on intellectual property, Defending the Freedom to Innovate: Faculty Intellectual Property (IP) Rights After Stanford v.
+Roche, was written by an ad hoc committee chaired by Cary Nelson, AAUP president from 2006-2012, and was approved for publication by AAUP’s Committee on Academic Freedom and Tenure.
+The final version of the report will be published in the 2014 issue of the AAUP Bulletin.

 Recommended Principles to Guide Academy-Industry Relationships

 Recommended Principles to Guide Academy-Industry Relationships is a 368-page report published in book form by the AAUP Foundation in January 2014.
 The book's "Summary of Recommendations" is available here.
 A draft version was published online for comment in June 2012.
 It was extensively revised for publication as a book.
 The 2012 draft is thus no longer appropriate for quotation or guidance.
 The full book includes detailed discussion of the eleven IP principles in the report, as well as extensive documentation of the relevant scholarship.
 Faculty and administrators interested in adopting our recommendations will benefit from consulting the published book, which is available from the University of Illinois Press.

 Redbook Statements on Copyright and Distance Education

 Additionally, see the AAUP’s Statement on Copyright and Statement on Distance Education, two important policy statements included in the tenth (2006) edition of AAUP Policy Documents & Reports, popularly known as the Redbook.
 The Redbook includes both our recommended policies and those policies that we seek to enforce through selective investigations, reports, and censure or sanction decisions recommended by the national Council and carried out by the AAUP’s annual meeting.